dkkinyua/EarthquakeMonitoringPipeline/README.md

 ### 3. MySQL configuration for Debezium connection

-For a successful connection, head over to the MySQL configuration file to edit some setting to allow replication and logging in our database.
+For a successful connection, head over to the MySQL configuration file to edit some settings to allow replication and logging in our database.

 Run the following command to edit the file: